Privacy Hub

 In addition to the above categories, we also process the following data relating to residential addresses:

-• whether it is available for sale or rent (we call this “Pre-Mover Data”), which we store and make available to clients so that they can (for example) ensure the occupier of the property is updated on how to migrate or obtain products and services (such as broadband); and
+• whether it is likely to have been subject to a recent change of occupancy or it is available for sale or rent (we call this “Mover Data”), which we store and make available to clients so that they can (for example) ensure the occupier of the property is updated on how to migrate or obtain products and services (such as broadband); and

 • postcode level data (“PLD”), such as the percentage of households in a postcode with one adult present.
 This is information relating to a particular geographic area (and is therefore not always ‘personal data’ because it doesn’t relate to an identifiable individual).
 Please be aware that some of our clients may link PLD with you based on the area in which you live.
-This combined data is likely to be considered your personal data, which is processed by our clients.
+When they do so, the combined data processed by our clients is likely to be considered your personal data.

-4. WHAT IS OUR LEGAL BASIS FOR USING YOUR PERSONAL DATA?
+4. WHAT IS OUR LAWFUL BASIS FOR USING YOUR PERSONAL DATA?

-We are required by data protection law to always have what is referred to as a “lawful basis” (i.e. a reason or justification) for processing your personal data.
-The below sets out the relevant lawful basis we rely on for that processing.
+We are required by data protection laws to always have a “lawful basis” (i.e. a reason or justification) for processing your personal data.
+The below sets out the relevant lawful bases that Equifax relies on.

-Please note that where we have indicated that our use of your personal data is either necessary for us to comply with a legal obligation or necessary for us to take steps, at your request, to potentially enter into a contract with you (or to perform our obligations in an existing contract), we may not be able to enter into or continue our contract or engagement with you, if you elect not to provide the relevant personal data.
+Please note that where we have indicated that our use of your personal data is either necessary for us to comply with a legal obligation or necessary for us to take steps to enter into a contract with you (or to perform our obligations in an existing contract), we may not be able to enter into or continue our contract or engagement with you, if you choose to not provide the relevant personal data.

 Legitimate interests

-Where Equifax processes your personal data in our function as a Credit Reference Agency or Fraud Prevention Agency (as detailed above and in the CRAIN), we rely on our Legitimate Interests and those of our clients, which include:
+Where Equifax processes your personal data in our function as a CRA and FPA, we rely on our legitimate interests and those of our clients, which include:

 • Promoting responsible lending and helping to prevent over-indebtedness